canonical/discourse-gatekeeper/README.md

 `docs/architecture.md` could make changes to the documentation that mean that the changes to `docs/getting-started.md` are no longer accurate.

-If, after checking the community contributions on discourse, you determine that there are no logical conflicts, the `discourse-gatekeeper/discourse-ahead-ok` tag can be applied to the latest commit in the PR which will allow the action to proceed assuming there are no page-by-page conflicts.

 ## Contents Index

 The `docs/index.md` file may contain a `# contents` section which is used to